kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 <a name="brief-look-css"></a>
 ### A (very) brief look at the CSS
-We are using three files for our code: `index.html`, `styles.css` and `main.js`.
+We're using three files for our code: `index.html`, `styles.css` and `main.js`.
 All the files are in the same directory.

 The things in `styles.css` are here to give the page some style and have  nothing to do with the functionality.
 We won't discuss them in depth, but here they are:
 {% prism css %}